noodlio/recommender-docs/quick-start.md

 ```
 {
   "userId": "user1",
-  "method": "cognitive"  // or "social"
+  "method": "content"  // or "social"
 }
 ```

 The Recommender API currently supports both Content-Based and Collaborative Filtering.
-You can alter between the two methods through the parameter `method` which can take the values `cognitive` (for content-based) and `social` (for collaborative).
-Note that in the case case of Collaborative Filtering, the model requires that you have build up the user taste of at least two users.
+You can alter between the two methods through the parameter `method` which can take the values `content` (for content-based) or `social` (for collaborative).
+Note that in the case of Collaborative Filtering, the model requires that you have build up the user taste of at least two users.

 Upon success, the corresponding request returns a JSON object of the following form: